-The IDY is actually on June 21st, however June 23rd has been chosen for the IDY 2018 in Jakarta as June 21st is a working day.
+The 7th International Day of Yoga (IDY) is on June 21st, 2021.
 But, why was June 21st selected as the day to commemorate the 5,000-year-old practice?
 Here are the facts about IDY that you need to know:

 It was initiated by Prime Minister Narendra Modi

 United Nations declared June 21st as the International Day of Yoga on December 11th 2015 after the initiation of Indian Prime Minister Narendra Modi during his UN General Assembly address on September 27th 2014.On his address, Narendra Modi said to the UN General Assembly that “Yoga is an invaluable gift of India’s ancient tradition.
 It embodies unity of mind and body; thought and action; restraint and fulfillment; harmony between man and nature; a holistic approach to health and well-being.
 It is not about exercise but to discover the sense of oneness with yourself, the world and the nature.
 By changing our lifestyle and creating consciousness, it can help us deal with climate change.
 Let us work towards adopting an International Yoga Day.”

 More than 177 countries supported International Day of Yoga whereas 175 nations, including USA, Canada and China co-sponsored the resolution.
 It had the highest number of co-sponsors ever for any UN General Assembly Resolution of such nature.
 It was also the first ever in the history that the initiative of any country has been proposed and implemented in the UN body within 90 days.

 There is a legit reason why June 21st was selected as the International Day of Yoga.
 Scientifically, June 21st is the day of the Summer Solstice, when the tilt of the Earth’s axis in the northern hemisphere is most inclined toward the Sun.
 June 21st is considered the longest day of the year with the sun rising early and setting late for the northern hemisphere.